Related markets and services

 - The project aims to reduce the amount of overflows to four per year, down from 50

-- Amey is responsible for the design, construction, installation and test of the system which controls the operation of the Tideway Tunnel
+- Amey is responsible for the design, construction, installation and test of the system which controls the operation of the Thames Tideway Tunnel

 - Amey is implementing cyber security policies to ensure that the asset is as secure as possible